HSBNE-Archive/Policy/Procedure/Causes.md

 appropriately within your own consensus.
 It does not, in any way allow you to:

 * Deny general membership access to a cause maintained area
-* Deny non cause members to any equipment, tools, consumables or classes.
+* Deny non cause members to any meetings, equipment, tools, consumables or classes.

 ### Legal Mumbo Jumbo

 For the purposes of our incorporation rules, causes are defined as subcommittees.

 ### Lets do this!